 Find out how doing AmeriCorps can help you pay down your student debt through Public Service Loan Forgiveness (PSLF).
 The combination of PSLF and the education award can act as forced savings plan that allows you to pay down debt much faster than you would in an entry level job.

 Will I get to be creative and develop leadership skills?

 Yes!
 We want you to be creative and develop your personal leadership style.
 Each year members do additional civic engagement projects outside their host site.
 Members work with each other in small groups to address problems and provide solutions related to digital inclusion.
-Learn more about last year's civic engagement projects, which allow members to be collaborative and creative in leveraging community assets.
+Learn more about our group civic engagement projects, which allow members to be collaborative and creative in leveraging community assets.

 What else will I be exposed to in the Twin Cities?

 You will learn a lot at your host site, but you will also travel to roughly half of CTEP's host sites throughout the Twin Cities.
 Each training day takes place at a different location where we learn about a particular organization and neighborhood.
 You will have the chance to reflect on the relationships you build at your site, as well as what you are observing about digital inclusion at the individual, community and policy levels.

 “The most rewarding part of my work was the relationships I built with participants, that is people who came to our open technology labs and computer classes.
 The personal connections allowed me to see the participants' challenges from their perspective and empathize with their situations.
 I became invested in the participants' successes and defeats and frustrated by their barriers.
 Through relationships with a wide range of people I really expanded my worldview.” --Ted Klimek, Project for Pride in Living.

 Do I need to be a technology whiz to join CTEP?